lmparppei/Beat/Beat/Plugins/About Plugins.md

 #  Beat Plugin API

 Plugins are written in JavaScript and Beat provides a simple API to interact with the app.
 Scripting support is at a very early and preliminary stage for now (Dec 2020), but might get better.
 Best way to learn about plugins is by dwelving into `.beatPlugin` files contained within the Beat source on GitHub.
 This documentation will be updated when I remember and have the time.

+A plugin can be either a single file (`Plugin.beatPlugin`) or a folder containing a script by the same name (ie. `Plugin.beatPlugin`.
+Supporting files contained in the folder can then be access by the plugin.

 If anybody ever writes a plugin, *please, please, please* be nice to people and test your code thoroughly before deploying it.
 Loss of work hurts and it might be completely possible to crash the whole app with plugin code.
 I'm doing my best to stay backwards-compatible